bluerobotics/ping-viewer/docs/firmware-update.md

 ## Ping Sonar Device Recovery

-If a Ping sonar is not working after flashing new firmware, or if some problem was encountered during installation, a recovery process may be necessary.
+If a *Ping Sonar* is not working after flashing new firmware, or if some problem was encountered during installation, a recovery process may be necessary.

 The device must be opened to restore the firmware.
 We only want to open the device if it's absolutely necessary, so to make sure, please [reset ping-viewer settings](application-information.md#header-buttons), and connect the device to the computer again.
 If ping-viewer detects the device automatically, there is no problem!
 If not, then we can proceed to recover the device.

-To open a first generation Ping sonar, hold it firmly, and turn the blue ring in counterclockwise direction:
+To open a first generation *Ping Sonar*, hold it firmly, and turn the blue ring in counterclockwise direction:

 ![Firmware Update Waiting](images/firmware-update/open-ping.png)

-To open a Ping2, pull out the plastic locking cord, then carefully separate the top from the case:
+To open a second generation *Ping Sonar*, pull out the plastic locking cord, then carefully separate the top from the case:

 ![Firmware Update Waiting](images/firmware-update/ping2-open.png)